American Wirehaired Pointing Griffon Association Rescue

 Important: AWPGA Rescue cannot accept any Wirehaired Pointing Griffon with a history of biting—defined as an incident where the dog has bitten a person or another animal and broken the skin.

-• The Surrender Intake Form is a legally binding contract between you and AWPGA Rescue.
-By signing it, you permanently give up all rights and ownership of your Wirehaired Pointing Griffon.
-Only the legal owner(s) of the dog can complete and submit the form, with a few exceptions:
+• The Surrender Intake Form is a legally binding contract between the surrendering party and AWPGA Rescue.
+With limited exceptions, only the true, legal owner(s) of the dog to be surrendered may fill out and submit the form.

 1. The Griffon was picked up as a stray